Zetoff/react-native-meteor-advanced-boilerplate/README.md

 - [x] [React Native Debugger](https://github.com/jhen0409/react-native-debugger)

+First go an install React Native Debugger in your machine.
 After install run `npm run rndebugger-setup`.
-This modifies the RN packager to run the debugger each yo do `react-native run-ios` or `react-native run-android`.
+This modifies the RN packager to set React Native Debugger to be the default debugger.
 Great isn't it :sunglasses:

 ## Getting Started